 Here’s a quick overview of the functionality of each VividCortex plugin.
-For information on the the actual configuration settings available please refer to the general configuration and configuration flags pages.

 This plugin gathers basic identifying information about the host operating system and database server (MySQL, PostgreSQL, etc.), and registers them with the VividCortex API so the agent can refer to a host ID when sending metrics.
 It installs, upgrades, starts, stops, and supervises the other plugins.
 No commands are ever pushed to the supervisor.
 Instead, commands are pulled periodically; your host does not need to accept connections from the open internet.
 If vc-agent-007 is shut down it must be started again on the machine itself.